The best hotels in Jakarta

 Pullman Jakarta at Thamrin CBD hits a sweet spot at $200-275/night.
 You're above Thamrin's chaos, the pool area is excellent, and you're a 5-minute walk from Grand Indonesia and Plaza Indonesia malls.
 Skip the hotel bar and take the 12-minute walk to Skye Bar on Jalan M.H.
 Thamrin for sunset drinks instead.

-Jakarta's best neighborhoods
+Jakarta's best hotel regions

 Central Jakarta is where you want to be.
 Thamrin and Sudirman put you inside the business and cultural core, with MRT access and everything walkable after dark.
 South Jakarta is your luxury fallback, but budget travelers should look at Mangga Dua before settling.